thomas-lamiaux/rocq-prover.org/CODE_OF_CONDUCT.md

 # Code of Conduct

-This project has adopted the [Rocq Code of Conduct](https://github.com/coq/coq/blob/main/CODE_OF_CONDUCT.md).
+This project has adopted the [Rocq Code of Conduct](https://rocq-prover.org/policies/code-of-conduct).

-# Enforcement

-This project follows the Rocq Code of Conduct [enforcement policy](https://github.com/coq/coq/blob/main/CODE_OF_CONDUCT.md#enforcement).